pattonsgirl/CS3900-AppSoftwareDev/Microservices/Assignment5.md

        - BigDecimal unitCost
        - Boolean taxable
        - BigDecimal tax
 2. Convert the **addWorkOrder()** to have a WorkOrderDTO in the method parameters as a @RequestBody instead of a WorkOrder entity class in the controller.
     1. Make sure the WorkOrderDTO passed in as a request body is passed to the WorkOrderService to process the request and add the Valid annotaion.
-  3. Convert the **add()** method to have a WorkOrderDTO inside of the method parameters instead of the WorkOrderPro entity class in the service.
+3. Convert the **add()** method to have a WorkOrderDTO inside of the method parameters instead of the WorkOrder entity class in the service.
     1. Transform the WorkOrderDTO to a WorkOrder entity class in order to use the workOrderRepository to save the new entity.
     2. Convert the **add()** method to return a WorkOrderDTO instead of a WorkOrder entity model class.
     3. Once the newly saved WorkOrder entity object is saved, map the returned WorkOrder object to a WorkOrderDTO object and return it.
-  4. Convert the **updateWorkOrder()** method to have a WorkOrderDTO inside of the method parameters instead of the WorkOrderPro entity class in the service.
+4. Convert the **updateWorkOrder()** method to have a WorkOrderDTO inside of the method parameters instead of the WorkOrder entity class in the service.
     1. Make sure the WorkOrderDTO passed in as a request body is passed to the WorkOrderService to process the request.
-  5. Convert the **update()** method to have a WorkOrderDTO inside of the method parameters instead of the WorkOrderPro entity class in the service.
+5. Convert the **update()** method to have a WorkOrderDTO inside of the method parameters instead of the WorkOrder entity class in the service.
     1. Transform the WorkOrderDTO to a WorkOrder entity class in order to use the workOrderRepository to save the new entity.
     2. Convert the **update()** method to return a WorkOrderDTO instead of a WorkOrder entity model class.
     3. Once the newly updated WorkOrder entity object is saved, map the returned WorkOrder object to a WorkOrderDTO object and return it.
+6. Convert the **get()** method to return a WorkOrderDTO inside of the response instead of the WorkOrder entity class in the service.
+    1. Make sure the WorkOrder and WorkOrderLineItem that is retrieved from the database are mapped to the corresponding DTOs before returning.
+    2. Convert the return type of the **get()** method to WorkOrderDTO from WorkOrder.

 ## Deliverable